james-mcgregor100/JamesMcGregor_T1A1/readme.md

 ```
 ### **Explanation of my thought process**

-To be completely honest, I struggled for more than 24 hours trying to figure out how to write this program - I am one of the weaker coders in the class at the moment.
+To be completely honest, I struggled for more than 24 hours trying to figure out how to write this program.
 There were two main issues that I was having while trying to come up with a way to write this program:
 &nbsp;
 &nbsp;

-1. I struggled to figure out a way to save the user's reponses, so they could be used later on after the quiz.
+1. I struggled to figure out a way to save the user's responses, so they could be used later on after the quiz.
 2. I also struggled to come up with a coding solution to fullfill the second part of the task, where I was tasked to tell the user at the end of the quiz what language they might want to learn in order to prove their score.
+&nbsp;
+&nbsp;

 I eventually came up with an idea to use an empty hash (refer to the top of the code snippet) which would hold all of the responses inputted by the user.
 This hash would also include the points of the language, which would be stored as the "value" in the hash.
 This made it easy for me to be able to retrieve the user's accumulated point score simply by calculating the sum of all of the vlaues which were inserted into the new array.
 I'm not sure if this is the correct way to write the program, but it outputs the coding score perfectly.